ipython/ipython/README.rst

 IPython requires Python version 3 or above
 ==========================================

-Starting with version 6.0, IPython does not support Python 2.7, 3.0, 3.1, or
+Starting with version 6.0, IPython does not support Python 2.7, 3.0, 3.1 or
 3.2.

-For a version compatible with Python 2.7, please install the 5.x LTS Long Term Support version.
+For version compatiblility with Python 2.7, please install the 5.x LTS Long Term Support version.

 If you are encountering this error message you are likely trying to install or